xenon-devs/hand-cricket-bot/README.md

 # hand-cricket-bot
-A discord bot that plays handcricket!
+A discord bot that plays handcricket

+### Hosted
+This bot is hosted by @Eniamza.
+Invite it from [top.gg](https://top.gg/bot/709733907053936712)

 ### Self Hosting
 1. Create a discord app on https://discord.com/developers/applications